Tumaini Carayol

 Taylor Fritz celebrates victory against Alexander Zverev in Turin.
 Photograph: Clive Brunskill/Getty Images

-Taylor Fritz extended the best season of his career to the very last match of the ATP calendar as he toppled Alexander Zverev in a tense, quality tussle to reach the final stage of the ATP Finals for the first time.
-In a bruising battle between two of the best servers in the world that could only be decided by a final set tie-break, Fritz held on to narrowly defeat Zverev 6-3, 3-6, 7-6 (3).
+The world No 1 will face Taylor Fritz, the fifth seed, after Fritz toppled Alexander Zverev in a tense, quality tussle to reach the final for the first time.
+In a bruising battle between two of the best servers in the world, Fritz held on to narrowly defeat Zverev 6-3, 3-6, 7-6 (3).
+The ATP’s season-ending finale final will mark a rematch of the US Open final where Sinner dismantled Fritz in three sets to win his second grand-slam title.

 “A big thing is just I trust my game and I trust my level, and I don’t feel nearly as uncomfortable in these situations any more because I’ve been putting myself in these situations, playing the top guys at big events a lot lately, I’m getting more comfortable in the moment and I’m really confident in my game,” said Fritz.

 As was the case in their other wins this year, Fritz was able to neutralise almost all of Zverev’s biggest strengths.
-He matched Zverev’s immense serving and unlike many other players on the tour, Fritz’s excellent backhand allows him to easily hold his weight in the cross-court backhand rallies, which Zverev often uses to break down opponents.
+He matched Zverev’s immense serving and, unlike many other players on the tour, Fritz’s excellent backhand allows him to easily hold his weight in the cross-court backhand rallies, a pattern Zverev often uses to break down opponents.

 Leave a Comment